 One thing is for certain, DHHS (whether or not through Wos) must stop merely being a symbol of Medicaid, a billboard, and start acting… and be accountable.

 Because after 143 days of this hair-pulling-out, feet-stomping, spit-wielding debacle for most providers, there aren’t many more hairs, stomps, or spit.

-Posted on November 21, 2013, in "Single State Agency", Accountability, Agency, Audits, Beth Wood, Budget, Computer Sciences Corporation, CSC, DHHS, Division of Medical Assistance, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Media, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Reimbursements, Medicaid Services, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Tax Dollars, Taxes, Timely Payments and tagged Accountability, Aldona Wos, Beth Wood, CSC, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, HP Enterprises, Joint Program Evaluation Oversight Committee, McCrory, Medicaid, Medicaid Reimbursments, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, News and Observor, North Carolina, North Carolina Department of Health and Human Services, Office of State Auditor.
+Posted on November 21, 2013, in "Single State Agency", Accountability, Agency, Beth Wood, Budget, Computer Sciences Corporation, CSC, Division of Medical Assistance, Health Care Providers and Services, Joint Legislative Oversight Committee on Health and Human Services, Media, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Reimbursements, Medicaid Services, Medicare and Medicaid Provider Audits, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Office of State Auditor, Tax Dollars, Taxes, Timely Payments and tagged Accountability, Aldona Wos, Beth Wood, CSC, Division of Medical Assistance, DMA, Health care, Health care provider, HP Enterprises, Joint Program Evaluation Oversight Committee, McCrory, Medicaid, Medicaid Reimbursments, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, News and Observor, North Carolina, North Carolina Department of Health and Human Services, Office of State Auditor.
 Bookmark the permalink.
 Leave a comment.